ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 Among the many powerful features included in Microsoft cloud services are communication and collaboration capabilities.
 But suppose that you want to restrict communications between two groups to avoid a conflict of interest from occurring in your organization.
 Or, suppose that you want to restrict communications between a group in your organization and outside parties to safeguard internal data.
 Information barriers, coming soon for Microsoft Teams, can help!

-Read this article to get a [brief overview of information barriers](#how-information-barriers-work), a [walkthrough with Contoso and information barriers](#walkthrough-contoso-and-information-barriers), and an overview of [using information barriers in your organization](#using-information-barriers-in-your-organization).

-> [!IMPORTANT]
-> You must be familiar with PowerShell cmdlets in order to perform the procedures described in this article.
-Although the general syntax of various PowerShell cmdlets is provided, you'll need to know additional details, such as parameters, for your organization.

 ## How information barriers work

 Information barriers help limit communications in Microsoft Teams between specific groups of people.
 Here are a few examples: